apex-enterprise-patterns/fflib-apex-common/README.md

 Updates
 =======

+- **December 2020**, **IMPORTANT CHANGE**, the repository had become dependent on force-di.
+If that is not desired, just exclude the folder `sfdx-source/apex-common/classes/force-di`.
 - **April 2020**, **IMPORTANT CHANGE**, the directory format of this project repo was converted to [Salesforce DX Source Format](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm).
 While the GIT commit history was maintained, it is not visible on GitHub.
 If you need to see the history, either clone the repo and execute `git log --follow` from the command line or refer to this [tag](https://github.com/apex-enterprise-patterns/fflib-apex-common/tree/metadata-format-prior-to-dx-source-format-conversion) of the codebase prior to conversion.
 - **September 2014**, **IMPORTANT CHANGE**, changes applied to support Dreamforce 2014 advanced presentation, library now provides Application factories for major layers and support for ApexMocks.
 More details to follow!
 As a result [ApexMocks](https://github.com/apex-enterprise-patterns/fflib-apex-mocks) must be deployed to the org before deploying this library.
 The sample application [here](https://github.com/apex-enterprise-patterns/fflib-apex-common-samplecode) has also been updated to demonstrate the new features!
 - **July 2014**, **IMPORTANT CHANGE**, prior **23rd July 2014**, both the ``fflib_SObjectDomain.onValidate()`` and ``fflib_SObjectDomain.onValidate(Map<Id, SObject> existingRecords)`` methods where called during an on **after update** trigger event.
 From this point on the ``onValidate()`` method will only be called during on **after insert**.
 If you still require the orignal behaviour add the line ``Configuration.enableOldOnUpdateValidateBehaviour();`` into your constructor.